ani-memes/AMII/README.md

 The longer that you are away from your IDE, the more MIKU get bored.

-They will start of waiting patiently for you to return.
+They will start of waiting patiently for your return.
 However, as time passes, you'll see that they can't entertain themselves forever.

 Don't be surprised if you come back, and they are sleeping!